-Players not competing in a Local Qualifier will be allowed to qualify on the morning of the World Championship event.
-All non-qualified online registrants and walk-ups will be the divided into groups (via blind draw) for the first rounds of qualification. *Up to eight (8) players from each division will advance into to the World Championship rounds.
+Players not competing in a Local Qualifier will be allowed to qualify in Last Chance Qualifiers at the World Championship event.
+All non-qualified online registrants and walk-ups will be the divided into groups (via blind draw) for the first rounds of qualification.

 Before the competition, via blind draw, ALDC officials will divide the field (by division) into groups of (up to) four (4) players.